travelingcircusofurbanism/website/posts/taipei/taipeiephemera/en.md

 As an (almost) full-time traveler who loves to understand the uniqueness of each city I visit, I often create a mental image of the city, based on what I think makes the place unique as a city.
 I also know that everyone, either locals or outsiders, has their own certain way to identify a city to somehow make sense of it.

-What makes Taipei Taipei? was the question when Paritosh Goel, one of the most talented and passionate architects I know, and I had in mind when we met in the capital of Taiwan.
+What makes Taipei Taipei? was the question when Paritosh Goel, one of the most talented and passionate architects / urbanists I know, and I had in mind when we met in the capital of Taiwan.
 I met Paritosh two years ago in Kuala Lumper, during the 9th edition of World Urban Forum.

 Our passions for cities and urban exploration made us friends so we kept in touch ever since - now, when we decided to reunite in Taipei this autumn, we wanted to do something together - that was the beginning of the idea of _Taipei Ephemera_.